From Sonic Retro

 While using the Boost can make the player invulnerable to most enemies and obstacles, they are not completely invincible, as indestructible hazards such as spikes and fire can still cause damage, and crush hazards can still kill them.
 Boosting into unbreakable obstacles (such as walls) can also stop the Boost, and in some games will make Sonic fall over, taking several seconds to get back up.

 Sonic Rush series

-In both Sonic Rush and Sonic Rush Adventure, the player can crouch and roll during the Burst Dash.
+In both Sonic Rush and Sonic Rush Adventure, the player can crouch and roll during the Super/Fire Boost.
 This is useful when going downhill, as it allows for even greater speeds.
 The super-high-speeds of the Super/Fire Boost are necessary to avoid death in several places during the Rush games, like when pursued by giant boulders.

 In Sonic Rush Adventure's Sea Stages, the Wave Cyclone is also capable of Boosting, which can be done by either tapping the Touch Screen twice or by pressing or as long as there is energy.
 Holding the stylus/button down will maintain the boost.

 Sonic Unleashed marks the move's first appearance in a 3D Sonic platformer, where it is referred to as the Sonic Boost (ソニックブースト).
 In the daytime stages, Sonic can perform the move with the button on the Xbox 360 version, the button on the PlayStation 3 and PlayStation 2 versions, and by swinging the Wii Remote on the Wii version.